 Join the Laka Club for £1 per month and get free third-party liability cover included.
 This covers you in the event of being sued by another road-user.
 It could really save your bacon.

-To cover your bike, accessories and clothing we offer collective cover especially for cyclists.
+To cover your bike, accessories and clothing we offer specialist bicycle insurance.
 We won't charge you a fixed sum.
 Instead we calculate your monthly contributions - up to a max capped amount - based on the collective's claims.
 It’s a fairer way of doing things.

 And when shit does hit the fan, Laka’s got your back.
 Claims are handled by experts and usually agreed within a day.
 With no depreciation or excess.
 Laka are so over annual contracts locking you in…with Laka – if you want to leave, you can.
 Anytime.

 Step 3.
 Layer up

 Before you head out the door in a t-shirt check the weather.
 Whilst you’ll get warm from the physical exertion of cycling, the wind caused by riding at speed makes it cooler than you would be walking.

 The clothing you decide to wear is a personal choice.
 Some commuters will lean towards wearing plain clothes whilst others will decide to wear lycra cycling kit and clipped in shoes.
 No matter what you wear, comfort is key, so layers that are light and breathable will feel most comfortable.